willy68/oauth2-client-bundle/README.md

-# OAuth / Social Integration for Symfony: KnpUOAuth2ClientBundle
+# OAuth / Social Integration with psr compatibility

 Easily integrate with an OAuth2 server (e.g. Facebook, GitHub) for: